Boost Your Business!

 William:

-The next step is creating desire.
-Now it’s all about telling a story and if you told the story right, everybody will understand what the moral was, or at least what lesson you’re trying to put up.
+Now, it’s all about telling a story, and if you tell the story right, everybody will understand the moral or at least what lesson you’re trying to tell.
 So you got to help them visualize their future success with you.
-The more vivid, the clearer it is, the vision, the more likely you’re going to close.

 Bernard:

-Agreed, and this is why we ask you guys to make sure that you set up your Dashboard like our three successful Powerhouse Agency partners.
-Because they had the ability to walk somebody through a demo account and show them exactly the kind of experience that they would have.
-Now, when it comes to creating desire, it’s all about you breaking the stranger’s barrier.
-You trying to be a friend and you making an emotional connection.
+Agreed, and this is why we ask you guys to make sure that you set up your Dashboard like our three successful Powerhouse Agency partners because they could walk somebody through a demo account and show them exactly the kind of experience they would have.

 {slide: Use the Audit}